Tornadoes of 1967: June 9–14

 From June 9–14, significant tornadoes touched down daily across portions of the Great Plains and Midwestern United States. on June 9 and F2 tornado killed a person in a car southwest of Concordia, Kansas.
 Another F2 tornado near Hickman, Nebraska injured two people in a car that got rolled off the road.
 Activity on June 10 was more intense on June 10.
 An F4 tornado followed a zig-zagging path east of Hammon, Oklahoma.
 Four people were killed and another was injured as the tornado completely destroyed a farm home.
 Ten other farm homes, farm equipment, and numerous outbuildings were heavily damaged or destroyed.
 Another F4 tornado leveled a farm east of Watonga, Oklahoma.
 A 30-ton transformer station was carried 150 ft and heavy steel buildings were destroyed.
 An F3 tornado damaged every building in Omega, Oklahoma, with extensive damage to the local school.
 The superintendent was injured.
 An F2 tornado caused severe damage in Watonga.
 Two houses were destroyed and eight others were heavily damaged.
 Three trailers, a hangar, and five airplanes were also destroyed.
 Another F2 tornado traveled between Two Buttes and Walsh killed or injured about 100 cattle and injured a family of four.
 One house had near-F3 damage.
 On June 11 an F3 tornado started north of Topeka and traveled nearly 44 miles across northeastern Kansas.
 June 12 saw less significant tornado activity.
 An F2 tornado skipped parallel to the Platte River in southern Nebraska, from near Kearney to near Wood River, destroying a barn, granaries, and sheds.
 A brief F1 tornado (rated F2 by Grazulis) destroyed one home and damage several others on the north side of Kansas City, Missouri.
-Nearly all of the tornadoes on June 13 was in Nebraska.
+Nearly all of the tornadoes on June 13 were in Nebraska.
 Activity was particularly intense in Buffalo and Sherman Counties, where 49 funnel clouds were sighted, of which 13 reportedly touched down.
 Three more F2 tornadoes struck near Kearney.
 One of these tornadoes (rated F3 by Grazulis) completely destroyed a farm.
 Another tornado destroyed all buildings on a farm except for the house.
 On June 14 an F3 tornado injured three people in the Akron, Iowa area.
 An F2 tornado south of Champion, Nebraska destroyed barns and outbuildings on a farm, injuring one person.